Quick Start Guide

 - ✅ Explored available commands with

-r2r show help - ✅ Viewed repository structure with
+r2r eac help - ✅ Viewed repository structure with

-r2r show modules - ✅ Ran tests with different test suites
+r2r eac show modules - ✅ Ran tests with different test suites

 Key Concepts Covered